HTrinh43/HTrinh43/README.md

-👋 Hi, I’m Alex Trinh
+👋 Hi, I’m Alex Trinh.
+A results-driven and highly motivated software engineer with expertise in mobile application development, web development, and project management.

 <!---